 Over the past three decades or so, the US has seen autism rise from 1 in 10,000 kids to 1 in 110; a 9000% increase which calls for great concern over what could be the possible cause of this rise.
 Although some doctors and researchers have linked the rise in autism with early vaccination, public health officials and vaccine manufacturers have constantly denied these suggestions as mere hypothesis with no real root.
 In a recent research undertaking, fourteen studies were carried out to try and determine if there was any link between vaccines and autism.
 Vaccine manufacturers Sanofi Aventis, through their spokesperson Amanda Peet asserted that there was no association found between vaccination and autism.
 The manufacturers also strongly believe researchers elsewhere can emulate the same studies and find the same conclusion of non-association.
+However, there has been a correlation between autism and air pollution.
+It’s imperative to use the best air purifier to keep the air clean.

 Can vaccines cause autism?